-- Attend the Summer Teacher Conference in Wasilla, Alaska.
-Receive website training and begin journal entries to be posted on the website. - Promote the race and your involvement as a volunteer for the Iditarod within your school, district, and state. - Submit journal entries on the official Iditarod EDU website and provide lessons monthly from August- June, according to a schedule developed between you and the education director or Teacher on the Trail mentor. - Appear in public places in your home state as well as communities in Alaska.
-Prior to the start of the race you will make presentations at several local schools, and you may present in many villages during the race.
-You may even make presentations in Nome if time and schedules permit. - Develop a plan for reporting from the Iditarod Trail (daily during race).
-Your daily reports will begin once you arrive in Alaska prior to the race.
+- Attend the Summer Educators Conference.
+Receive website training and begin journal entries to be posted on the website.
+Work with the mentor on postings.
+Postings will begin in July. - Promote the race and your involvement as a volunteer for the Iditarod within your school, district, and state. - Submit journal entries on the official Iditarod EDU website and provide lessons monthly from August through June, according to a schedule developed between you and the Director of Education or Teacher on the Trail mentor. - Appear in public places in your home state as well as communities in Alaska.
+Prior to the start of the race you will make presentations at several local schools, and you may present in villages during the race.
+You may even make presentations in Nome if time and schedules permit.

-- Work directly with the Education Director, mentor, and The Iditarod Trail Committee. - Submit lesson ideas for teacher packets, websites, and publications as directed. - Represent educators and Iditarod as the Iditarod Teacher on the Trail.
+- Be prepared for reporting from the Iditarod Trail daily during the race.
+Your daily reports, which include a lesson prompt, will begin once you arrive in Alaska prior to the race and will conclude with your return to Anchorage from Nome.
+Then you will return to monthly lessons followed by a final summary and thank you post prior to the next Teacher on the Trail assuming responsibilities. - Work directly with the Director of Education, mentor, and the Iditarod Trail Committee. - Submit lesson ideas for teacher packets, websites, and publications as directed. - Represent educators and Iditarod as the Iditarod Teacher on the Trail.